ZL-Asica/KumoAuth/CODE_OF_CONDUCT.md

-# Code of Conduct - Hono Cloudflare Auth
+# Code of Conduct - KumoAuth

 ## Our Pledge